psapir/agentforce-whatsapp-example/README.md

 **PART II - Configuring CRM & Agentforce**

-This second part assumes you already have configured Agentforce in your org, if you need help getting started check out <a href="https://developer.salesforce.com/agentforce-workshop/getting-started/guided-workshop-setup" target="_blank">integration between SFMCE and SFDC</a>.
+This second part assumes you already have configured Agentforce in your org, if you need help getting started check out [this guide](https://developer.salesforce.com/agentforce-workshop/getting-started/guided-workshop-setup).

-### *Step 1 - Create The WhatsAppConversation Custom Object*
+#### *Step 1 - Create The WhatsAppConversation Custom Object*

 Create a custom object called WhatsAppConversation that will have two fields: MobileNumber (Text) and Body (Long Text Area).

 This object will get populated by our Marketing Cloud Engagement Cloud Page.

-### *Step 2 - Create Template Triggered Prompt Flows*
+#### *Step 2 - Create Template Triggered Prompt Flows*

 For this scenario, we will need two Tempate Triggered Prompt Flows that will populate data into the Prompt Template.